 The Company's business is highly seasonal and requires significant working capital in anticipation of and during the peak summer season.
 This requires management to make estimates and judgments with respect to the Company's working capital requirements during, and in anticipation of, the peak summer season.
-These estimates are complicated by the lingering economic impact of the COVID-19 pandemic, particularly with respect to anticipated future demand and the ability to maintain our supply chain.

-Management expends a significant amount of time in the fourth quarter of the prior year and the first quarter of each year developing a stocking plan and estimating the number of temporary summer employees, the amount of raw materials and the types of components and products that will be required during the peak season.
+Management expends a significant amount of time in the fourth quarter of the prior year and the first quarter of each year developing a stocking plan and estimating the number of temporary summer employees, the amounts of raw materials and the types of components and products that will be required during the peak season.
 If management does not accurately forecast the Company's requirements, the Company's results of operations could be adversely affected.
 For example, if management underestimates any of these requirements, Virco's ability to meet customer orders in a timely manner or to provide adequate customer service may be diminished.
 If management overestimates any of these requirements, the Company may be required to absorb higher storage, labor and related costs, each of which may negatively affect the Company's results of operations.